 Select a PDF or an SVG medium you wish to use for the presentation of this certificate.Therefore click on the button Select, select the appropriate medium and confirm your selection.
 If applicable you can remove the selection via the button Remove.

 In the view of the SVG medium you get an overview of all used variables in the selected certificate.
 To get a preview of the certificate in the appropriate language, click on Preview.
+Unknown Latin special characters (for example) in the text fields of PDF certificates are considered.

 The following Avendoo® variables you can use for the individual design: